 Getting around Sweden by train

-Visitors travel smoothly and comfortably across the countryside on some of Europe’s most modern trains.
+Travel by train across Sweden on some of Europe’s most modern trains.
 First and second-class cars are available.
 On longer trips, couchettes and sleeping cars facilities are provided.
 Couchettes in second class are available on many routes, for instance Stockholm-Kiruna-Narvik (Norway).

 Long distance trains generally have a buffet car.
 As an extension to the railway network, buses operate on a frequent basis as a link to smaller cities and villages.
-These buses can be booked in connection with your railway ticket.
+These buses can be booked when you purchase your railway ticket.

 The Swedish high-speed train X 2000, travels at up to 200 km/hour (125 mph) on all major routes and offers the highest standards of comfort, with radio and music channels outlets by all seats.
 In full-fare business class you will be served a meal at your seat, and in second class you have access to a Bistro car, where hot or cold meals are available.